Kodluyoruz-Java-Bootcamp/week-1-mehmet-akif-tanisik/out/production/week-1-mehmet-akif-tanisik/week1/question1/README.md

 ## Project Description
 ### Question 1
 - If we reverse the number 47 and add it with itself; 47 + 74 = 121, we get a palindromic number.It is not that easy to generate a palindromic number from each number with this procedure,  namely by reversing and adding to itself.
 For some numbers, we repeat this process over and over to arrive at a palindromic number.
-For example, for the number 349, we need to repeat this process 3 times in a chain: (10 POINTS)
+For example, for the number 349, we need to repeat this process 3 times in a chain:

 ```Java
     349 + 943 = 1292       | 1292 + 2921 = 4213        | 4213 + 3124 = 7337